devops-champ/terraform-aws-project/README.md

 # Infrastructure as Code (IaC)

-This project demonstrates the use of Terraform to provision an AWS infrastructure that includes a Virtual Private Cloud (VPC), an EC2 instance, security groups, network interfaces, and Elastic IP allocation.
+This project demonstrates the use of Terraform to provision an AWS infrastructure that includes a Virtual Private Cloud (VPC), Route Tables, EC2 instance, security groups, network interfaces, and Elastic IP address.
 The configuration automates the deployment of a secure and scalable environment, suitable for hosting web applications or services.

 ![Flow chart](Terraform-Flow-Chart.png)